• Home

 And fairies love toadstools.
 We found quite a few wooden toad stools just perfect for perching and pondering magical matters.

-But our favorite tree of all was the “Worry Tree”.
 You simply lay your palm on the worry plaque, whisper your worries to the listening tree, and all those crazy problems magically disappear.

 And you can always mail your letters to the fairies in these magical woods.

 We imagined Twinkle watching over us with a sparkle in her eyes.
-She’s an expert at making people smile.
-She helps the light to shimmer though the branches and leaves, even on a winter’s day.
+She's an expert at making people smile.

-Ray picked a tree that faces east, so that he can see the rising sun every morning.
-There’s a moonlight fairy, and a storm fairy who’s actually very calm, and not at all afraid of bad weather.
+There's a moonlight fairy, and a storm fairy who's actually very calm, and not at all afraid of bad weather.

-Redwood Tree in Corkagh Park
+Giant Redwood Trees in the Fairy Wood of Corkagh Park

 This great grandfather red wood tree guards the entrance to the fairy wood.
 It is one of just a few of these California natives to be found in Ireland.
 And as we hugged this giant, we felt a magical connection to our home in America.